Skip to the content.

 Evasion attack

-They are similar to poisoning attacks, but their main difference is that evasion attacks try to exploit weaknesses of the model in the inference phase.
+They are similar to poisoning attacks, but their main difference is that evasion attacks try to exploit the weaknesses of the model in the inference phase.

 The goal of the adversary is for adversarial examples to be imperceptible to a human.